smartcontractkit/chainlink-ccip/docs/billing.md

 ## Token Prices

+During commit round.
+Token prices are updated by TokenPriceProcessor.

+For each round these are the steps:
+1. Observation:
+   a.
+Fetches the token prices from USD feed for tokens we [configure](https://github.com/smartcontractkit/chainlink-ccip/blob/f03ff5183eb8323ba8e0a13dc58d1da13b755307/pluginconfig/commit.go#L89-L91) during the plugin initiation.
+   b.
+Fetches current token prices stored in FeeQuoter
+2. Outcome:
+Cross-check values from 1a and 1b. and posts the tokens that needs updating in the Outcome.
+The prices from the feed (1a) will be used when:
+   a.
+If the token price on FeeQuoter is not available.
+   b.
+If the token price on FeeQuoter is stale by checking against when it was last updated and the [TokenPriceBatchWriteFrequency](https://github.com/smartcontractkit/chainlink-ccip/blob/f03ff5183eb8323ba8e0a13dc58d1da13b755307/pluginconfig/commit.go#L87).
+   c.
+If the token price on FeeQuoter is not within the [PriceDeviationThreshold](https://github.com/smartcontractkit/chainlink-ccip/blob/f03ff5183eb8323ba8e0a13dc58d1da13b755307/pluginconfig/commit.go#L41), this is per chain configuration.

 ### Fee Token

-Assigning inflight messages that were previously skipped due to being underpaid an increasing weight for execution as time passes

 ## Gas Prices

 ## Fee Boosting

+Assigning inflight messages that were previously skipped due to being underpaid an increasing weight for execution as time passes

 ## Aggregate Rate Limiting